MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2024-11-11-Recover-a-deleted-Power-App.md

 That are the possibilities we have right now to restore Power Apps and Power Automate flows.
 Remember to get the settings right when you want to recover a flow, otherwise it's gonna be frustrating.
 It's a bit easier for apps in my opinion.

 I will update this post, as soon as the PowerShell cmdlet will work again

-Next week we’re going through my favourite PowerShell scripts for Power Platform Admins, before we end this series with a real banger: the cross tenant isolation reports.

 Thanks a lot for reading, and if you have comments, questions, or remarks, feel free to contact me on social media.
 I'm happy to chat and help and learn 😉